Meuss/landing-gpc/README.md

 ## Deploy

-Pushing to the `netlify` branch will trigger a deploy to netlify.
+Pushing to the `staging` branch will trigger a deploy to netlify.

 Pushing to the `master` branch will trigger a deploy to infomaniak.